 To fully understand the concept of a content marketing strategy, we’ll first need to define “content marketing.”

 Content marketing is a branch of marketing that works by sharing valuable materials online to attract and build relationships with a brand’s target audience.
 The emphasis in content marketing should never be to just promote your products like a sales pitch, but instead to offer valuable, actionable content that your audience will respond to.

 Content marketing can help foster relationships with new potential customers, but it can also help capture drive leads and sales, establish you and your brand as an industry authority, improve your credibility, and even help your search engine rankings.
 Types of content that you can use include: blog posts, videos, images, infographics, ebooks, whitepapers, case studies, guides.

-An effective content marketing strategy should identify what exact goals you want to reach and how you plan to accomplish them.
+When creating a content marketing strategy you should identify what exact goals you want to reach and how you plan to accomplish them.
 Do you want more high-value leads?
 More sales on your e-commerce site, or purchases of a subscription package?

 A content marketing strategy should identify what exact goals you want to reach and how you plan to accomplish them.

-Instead of just blindly creating content off interesting ideas, a content marketing strategy will allow you to incorporate long-term strategies that are designed to drive the specific, measurable results you’re looking for.
+Instead of just blindly creating content off interesting ideas, a content marketing strategy will allow you to incorporate long-term SEO and content strategy that is designed to drive the specific, measurable results you’re looking for.

 7 steps to create content marketing strategy

 A content marketing strategy must be thorough, and while your content should be original and new, creating the actual strategy can—and should— be much more formulaic.

 To create an incredible content marketing strategy that can reach your audience and get you the results you want, keep reading.